osmosis-labs/beaker/README.md

 ```

 With this a package is avaiable in `ts/sdk` with name `<project-name>-sdk` which can be used by any node / js / ts project.

+The underlying code that actually calls `ts-codegen` with configuration is located in `ts/sdk/scripts/codegen.js`.

 Let's try adding `multiply` method to our contract and see how this works.